DavidLapous/multipers-signed-measure/README.md

 ## References
-This library is a fork of the [MMA](https://github.com/DavidLapous/multipers) library, which handles multiparameter simplicial complex structures, aswell as approximation of multiparameter persistence modules *via* interval decompositions.
+This library is a fork of the [MMA](https://github.com/DavidLapous/multipers) library, which handles multiparameter simplicial complex structures, aswell as approximation of multiparameter persistence modules *via* interval decompositions [[arxiv](https://arxiv.org/abs/2206.02026)].

 The usage of signed measures for the vectorization of multiparameter persistence modules was introduced in [Stable Vectorization of Multiparameter Persistent Homology using Signed Barcodes as Measures](https://arxiv.org/abs/2306.03801).
 They are fast, and easily usable in a machine learning context.